 Mackinaw City Activities

-The Headlands is a 600-acre park on the Straits of Mackinac, two miles west of downtown Mackinaw City, at 7725 E. Wilderness Park Dr. The park is free and open to the public every day.
-While no camping is allowed, visitors are welcome to stay overnight to observe the dark sky overhead.
 The Headlands became the 6th International Dark Sky Park in the U.S. and the 9th in the world in May 2011, and each month free programs are held for the public.
-More information: email email@example.com, or call (231) 348-1704.
+Visit www.emmetcounty.org for 2012 programs and more information, email email@example.com, or call (231) 348-1704.